moT01/create-a-coderoad-tutorial/README.md

 node_modules
 package-lock.json
 ```
-Add anything else that may be added from your operating system such as `.DS_Store` if you are on a mac.
+Add anything else that may interfere such as `.DS_Store` if you are on a mac.

 ### Create the markdown
 - Create a new file in your repo named `TUTORIAL.md`.